Anchor-based Bilingual Word Embeddings for Low-Resource Languages: Method

 \subsection{Experimental Setup}

-To conduct the experiments the language pair German and English was chosen for convenience, since large available corpora made it easier to experiment with different sized dictionaries and corpora during training.
-The basic setup trains an MWE on the source language (English) up front.
+First we conduct experiments on the German and English language pair, since large available corpora made it easier to test different sized dictionaries and corpora during training.
+The basic setup trains a MWE on the source language (English) up front.
 For this training the WMT 2019 News Crawl corpus in English, including approximately 532 million tokens, was chosen \cite{Barrault2019}.
 Similarly for the target language, we used the German WMT 2019 News Crawl from which we uniformly sample to obtain training sets of different sizes.
-These sampled training sets are in general not subsets of one another, but might overlap in part.
+All dataset are tokenized and lowercased before training.

-In our experiments we translate German words to English.
-As a seed lexicon for training and evaluation, the MUSE German-English dictionary was chosen \cite{Conneau2018,Lample2017}.
-This dictionary includes 102 thousand translation pairs with a total of roughly 68 thousand unique German words.
+To evaluate, we translate German words to English.
+We use the MUSE German-English dictionary \cite{Conneau2018}.
+There are 102K translation pairs with a total of roughly 68K unique German words.
 For each German word there might be multiple valid English translations, which are listed in the dictionary.
-For the initialization we select the first translation option in the experiments presented in section~\ref{sec:results:fixed} and the averaged word representations of all the options in section~\ref{sec:results:avg}.
-However, a large number of vocabulary only has one valid translation.
-As the test set we used the officially released test portion of the complete seed lexicon containing roughly 3000 translation pairs in the frequency range 5000-6500 which was removed from the complete seed lexicon, leaving 99 thousand translation pairs as potential candidates for the initialization.
-In our experiments we simulate setups with small training lexicon sizes as well, by taking the top-$n$ most frequent source words and their translations.
+For the initialization we select either randomly one translation option or the averaged word representations of all available translations, as discussed in section~\ref{sec:method}.
+However, many German words have only one valid translation.
+We used the MUSE test set containing roughly 3000 translation pairs in the frequency range 5000-6500, leaving 99K pairs as potential candidates for the initialization.
+In our experiments we mostly consider setups with much smaller training lexicon sizes, by taking the top-$n$ most frequent source words and their translations from the lexicon.